Kaystaken/password-generator/README.md

 ### Motivation

-An employee with access to sensitive data needed a randomly generated password
+An employee with access to sensitive data needed a randomly generated password.

 ### Why?

-Allows you to pick the criteria you'd like to include for extra security and to meet requirements of various sites
+Allows you to pick the criteria you'd like to include for extra security and to meet requirements of various sites.

 ### Problem Solved

-Now they can create a strong password that provides greater security
+Now they can create a strong password that provides greater security.

 ### Learnings

 I learned some basics of JavaScript.
 The var is the keyword that tells JavaScript you're declaring a variable.
 Semicolons are used to seperate or end statements.
-Prompt instructs the browser to display my message prompting the user to input some text and confirm is used to diplay a question to confirm with user.
+Prompt instructs the browser to display my message prompting the user to input some text and confirm is used to display a question to confirm with user.
 ParseInt has its own return and is its own function.

 ## Installation